In this article, I will share how to start real estate investing from the Real Book of Real Estate by Robert Kiyosaki as a summary. He says:

 Yours might be different, but you must target it.
 Your target must be believable to you.
 Otherwise, it will remain just like a dream.

-4. Current Wealth
+Your Current Wealth Status

 Create a wealth strategy according to your net worth.
 For example, my net worth is $5M.
 After five years, my net worth will be $50M and $3M in cash flow per annum.
 First, measure it where you have to hit and then go for it.

-5. Investment Niche
+Your Investment Niche

 An investor only becomes successful when he loves his investment.
 Some real estate investors invest in single-family apartments, some in multifamily apartments, and some in commercial or office buildings.